ACS closes budget gap ahead of new school year

 School district consolidation update

-As independent contractor, Prismatic Services, continues its work on the school district consolidation study, the public will get a say at a slew of community engagement meetings next month.
+As independent contractor Prismatic Services continues its work on the school district consolidation study, the public will get a say at a slew of community engagement meetings next month.

 CONSOLIDATION: Mark Dickerson, Asheville City Schools’ assistant superintendent of human resources, said Prismatic Services is hosting numerous community meetings in schools, libraries and community centers across the county in September.
 Photo by Greg Parlier

-Buncombe County, in collaboration with ACS and Buncombe County Schools, will host nine drop-in meetings at schools, libraries and community centers throughout September to give residents a chance to chime-in on what a potential consolidation could mean for them.
+Buncombe County, in collaboration with ACS and Buncombe County Schools, will host nine drop-in meetings at schools, libraries and community centers throughout September to give residents a chance to chime in on what a potential consolidation could mean for them.
 There will be an online forum Monday, Sept.
 23.

 Board Chair George Sieburg expressed frustration at the times Prismatic chose to host the meetings at the two ACS schools on the schedule, Hall Fletcher and Isaac Dickson elementary schools.

-Community members are invited to drop by those schools from 3:45 to 6 p.m., which Siebrug said is too late after the school day ends at 2:30 p.m. for parents who are picking up their kids but too early for many working parents to attend.
+Community members are invited to drop by those schools from 3:45 to 6 p.m., which Sieburg said is too late after the school day ends at 2:30 p.m. for parents who are picking up their kids but too early for many working parents to attend.

 “Who is going to appear at these public forums, at the times that they’ve chosen?” he asked.